Inside the Cockpit: How Gluon Turns AI Agents into a Managed Workflow

 Part 2 of 4 in Gluon: Building an AI Agent Orchestrator series

-I had four terminal tabs open.
+Four agents running.
 Auth bug.
-API refactoring.
+API refactor.
 Tests.
-A fourth—honestly, I'd scrolled through too many logs to remember what it was doing.
+A fourth — honestly, I'd scrolled through too many logs to remember what it was doing.

-In aviation, pilots handle the moment-to-moment flying.
-The cockpit crew coordinates them, monitors fuel, adjusts course, handles radio traffic.
+In aviation, pilots handle the flying.
+The cockpit crew coordinates everything else — fuel, course, radio traffic, weather.
 Multiple instruments feeding information to one place.
 Multiple people, one unified picture.
-That's what I wanted for AI agents: clear separation between the work (agents) and the oversight (orchestrator).

 I open the web dashboard and click the plus icon.
 A task creation dialog appears.

-First: project selector.
-In this case, auth-service.
-The selector is grouped by workspace, which matters across team codebases.
+First: project selector. auth-service, grouped by workspace — this matters when you're working across team codebases.

 Now: profile selection.
-This is where model choice matters.
+This is where model choice becomes a cost decision you make once, not a bill you discover later.

-Quick uses Haiku—fast iterations, low cost.
+- Quick uses Haiku — fast, cheap.
 For simple fixes.

-Standard uses Sonnet—balanced speed and reasoning.
+- Standard uses Sonnet — balanced.
 My default.

-Planning also uses Opus, with explicit plan-before-execute mode.
+- Planning uses Opus with explicit plan-before-execute mode.

 I pick Standard.
-I toggle on Git Worktree to ensure isolation.
-Ralph Loop stays off—I want to monitor this manually before letting it run autonomous.
-I can attach an image if needed (screenshot of the bug, error logs, anything visual).
+Toggle on Git Worktree for isolation.
+Ralph Loop stays off — I want to watch this one before letting it run autonomous.
+I can attach an image if needed: screenshot of the bug, error logs, anything visual.

 The task opens in the Run Details modal.
-There are several tabs: Output, Errors, Messages, Commits, Files, Attachments, Loop, History.
-Right now, I'm on Output.
+Tabs across the top: Output, Errors, Messages, Commits, Files, Attachments, Loop, History.
+I'm on Output.

 The agent's thinking streams in real-time.
 No polling.
 No refresh button.
-The WebSocket connection means I'm seeing what the agent is doing as it happens.
+WebSocket connection — I'm seeing what the agent does as it happens.

 It reads the signup file.
-Identifies the bug—line 42, the email validation regex doesn't handle new TLDs like .cloud.
+Identifies the bug — line 42, the email validation regex doesn't handle new TLDs like .cloud.
 Writes a test case that reproduces the error.
-I see each step appear:
+Each step appears in the stream:

 [TOOL CALL] file_read: src/auth/signup.ts (2.4KB)